outmoded/hapijs.com/lib/tutorials/caching.md

 ## Client side caching

-HTTP protocol provides several different HTTP headers to control how browsers cache resources.
+The HTTP protocol provides several different HTTP headers to control how browsers cache resources.
 To decide which headers are suitable for your use case check Google developers [guide](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching) or other [resources](https://www.google.com/search?q=HTTP+caching).
-This tutorial provides overview how to use these techniques in hapi.
+This tutorial provides overview how to use these techniques with hapi.

 ### Cache-Control

-The `Cache-Control` header tells the browser and any intermediate cache if resource is cacheable and for how long.
-For example `Cache-Control:max-age=30, must-revalidate, private` means that the browser can cache resource for 30 seconds and `private` means that it should not be cached by intermediate caches, only by the browser. `must-revalidate` means that once it expires it has to request the resource again.
+The `Cache-Control` header tells the browser and any intermediate cache if a resource is cacheable and for what duration.
+For example, `Cache-Control:max-age=30, must-revalidate, private` means that the browser can cache the associated resource for thirty seconds and `private` means it should not be cached by intermediate caches, only by the browser. `must-revalidate` means that once it expires it has to request the resource again from the server.

 Lets see how we can set this header in hapi:

-**Listing 1** Setting Cache-Control header
 ```javascript
 server.route({
    path: '/hapi/{ttl?}',